lit/lit-element/docs/_guide/start.md

 ### Try out your project

-1. If you're using the TypeScript version of the starter, build the JavaScript version of your project:
+1.  **If you're using the TypeScript version of the starter**, build the JavaScript version of your project:

     ```bash
     npm run build